npow/clutrr-2.0/README.md

 |   5  |   Family relations with all facts (2-4)  |
 |   6  |   Family relations with random attributes (v0.1 setup) |

+## Generalizability

+Each task mentioned above can be used for different length _k_ of the relations.
+For example, Task 1 can have a train set of k=3 and test set of k=4,5,6, etc.

 ### Generate

 ```